aka: Omega Cast

-- The first Paranormal Activity had only four onscreen characters, two of them only appearing twice.
+- The first Paranormal Activity had only four onscreen characters, two of them only appearing in two scenes.
 Later films in the series had somewhat larger casts.

 - Antarctic Journal has the six team members, and the woman back at home base.
 Everyone else is either a corpse, a ghost, a hallucination, or all three.